SkylarPlayz348/Assembly-Coding/README.md

 This is where I will learn how to code in Assebly(x86)

 ### Structure Notes:
-All files in not in the `32 Bit` folder are written in x86_64
+All files in not in the `32 Bit` folder are written in x86 everthing else is in x64

 ---
 ### Syntax Note: